Hagerty's 'Why Driving Matters' survey indicates strong interest in driving and classic car ownership among America's Millennials and Generation Z

 - Silent: 19%

-That finding is consistent with Hagerty data indicating that, since 2018, millennials and Gen Zers have sought classic vehicle insurance quotes and vehicle values via Hagerty's Valuation Tools more often than older generations.
+That finding is consistent with Hagerty data indicating that, since 2017, millennials and Gen Xers have sought classic vehicle insurance quotes and vehicle values via Hagerty's Valuation Tools more often than older generations.
 Given current trends, Millennials, the nation's largest, will become the hobby's single largest group in the near future.

 Hagerty commissioned TRUE Global Intelligence, the research practice of the communications firm FleishmanHillard, to survey 10,000+ Americans ages 18+, and data were weighted based on the United States Census Bureau's Continuing Population Survey's figures for gender, age, region, education and race/ethnicity.
 The "Why Driving Matters" survey also found ample evidence that the nation's longstanding love of cars and driving remains strong.